KSVarun/KSVarun/Readme.md

 ### Hello, I'm Varun

-## I'm a Developer and I like to read
+## I'm a Developer and I love to learn

 - 🌱 I’m currently learning go ⏩
 - 🥅 2021 Goals: Read more books and do more projects that help others 👴👵